Theme 2026: New Tales of China’s Silk Road

 SKH Tang Shiu Kin Secondary School Secondary Ms. Elaine So

-St. Margaret’s Co-Educational English Secondary and Primary School Primary Mr Cory Pearce
+St. Margaret’s Co-educational English Secondary and Primary School Primary Ms. Christelle Clarke

-St. Margaret’s Co-educational English Secondary and Primary School Primary Ms. Sun, Paula Francesca De La Fuente
+St. Margaret’s Co-educational English Secondary and Primary School Primary Mr. Alfred Lau

 St. Mary’s Canossian School Primary Ms. Rebecca Wong